Windi Graterol

-Windi Manuel Graterol Clemente (born September 10, 1986) is a Venezuelan professional basketball player who currently plays for the Spartans Distrito Capital of the Venezuelan SuperLiga.
+Windi Manuel Graterol Clemente (born September 10, 1986) is a Venezuelan professional basketball player for the Guaiqueríes de Margarita of the Venezuelan SuperLiga.

 Professional career

 Graterol won both the 2016 edition of the FIBA Americas League, and the 2016 edition of the FIBA Intercontinental Cup.

 National team career

 While playing with the senior men's Venezuelan national basketball team, Graterol won the silver medal at the 2012 South American Championship, the gold medal at the 2014 South American Championship, and the gold medal at the 2015 FIBA Americas Championship.

 He also represented Venezuela at the men's basketball competition at the 2016 Summer Olympics.